 You have kept me alive, that I should not go down to the pit.

 b.
-You have kept me alive, that I should not go down to the pit: David wasn’t immortal, in the sense that one day his body would die and he would pass from this life to the next.
+You have kept me alive, that I should not go down to the pit: David wasn’t immortal: one day his body would die and he would pass from this life to the next.
 Yet there were many occasions when God delayed his eventual death, not allowing him to go down to the pit.

 i.
 “To the pit, i.e. into the grave, which is oft called the pit, as in Psalm 28:1; Psalm 69:15; Psalm 88:4; Isaiah 38:17.”
 (Poole)

 ii.
-As we think of this Psalm as being sung at a dedication ceremony for David’s palace, it was instructive for David to say to all, “You see the strength of my kingdom and the splendor of this palace.
-All seems good and secure on the day like today.
-Yet no one should forget that there were many times my life was in great danger and I was close to death, and praise the God who delivered me.”
+As we think of this psalm as being sung at a dedication ceremony for David’s palace, it was instructive for David to say to all, “You see the strength of my kingdom and the splendor of this palace.
+All seems good and secure on a day like today.
+Yet no one should forget that there were many times my life was in great danger and I was close to death.
+Praise the God who delivered me.”